-Pursuant to our contract with the Omaha School District, we are pleased to submit the Fifty-Sixth Annual Actuarial Report of the Omaha School Employees' Retirement System (OSERS).
-This valuation has been performed as of September 1, 2007 for the plan year ending August 31, 2008.
+Pursuant to our contract with the Omaha School District, we are pleased to submit the Fifty-Seventh Annual Actuarial Report of the Omaha School Employees' Retirement System (OSERS).
+This valuation has been performed as of September 1, 2008 for the plan year ending August 31, 2009.
 The major findings of the valuation are contained in this report.
-This report reflects the benefit provisions and contribution rates in effect as of September 1, 2007.
+This report reflects the benefit provisions and contribution rates in effect as of September 1, 2008.

-The actuarial valuation is based upon employee data and assets of the retirement fund furnished by OSERS and upon factors prepared and/or in use by Milliman.
-In preparing this report, we relied, without audit, on information (some oral and some written) supplied by the System's staff.
-This information includes, but is not limited to, statutory provisions, member data and financial information.
+In preparing this report, we relied, without audit, on information (some oral and some in writing) supplied by the System's staff.
+This information includes, but is not limited to, statutory provisions, employee data, and financial information.
 In our examination of these data, we have found them to be reasonably consistent and comparable with data used for other purposes.
 Since the valuation results are dependent on the integrity of the data supplied, the results can be expected to differ if the underlying data is incomplete or missing.
 It should be noted that if any data or other information is inaccurate or incomplete, our calculations may need to be revised.